Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 3. If the inference & visionweb modules exist but still cannot see the page in 8181 port, check whether 8181 port on your edge is opened.
 4. If you can visit the website (in 8181 port) but not see the inference result video after clicking configuration in the Part Identification page, please check whether your edge's 5000 port is opened.

+# Privacy Notice

+The software may collect information about your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described in the repository or clicking settings on top right corner.
+Our privacy statement is located at [https://go.microsoft.com/fwlink/?LinkID=824704](https://go.microsoft.com/fwlink/?LinkID=824704)
+.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.